Download pgModeler Distributed in many flavours just pick yours

 Finally, there is a bunch of other new features and bug fixes implemented in almost all parts of the tool which improves stability and reliability.
 I kindly invite you to read the CHANGELOG.md file of the 0.9.4 development timeline to know everything in detail.

-Finally, there are a lot of bug fixes and improvements (92 in total) in almost all parts of the tool which improves stability and reliability.
+Finally, as always, there were a lot of other fixes and changes (56 in total) in almost all parts of the tool which improves stability and reliability.
 For more details about them, please, read the CHANGELOG.md file.

 Purchase an access key and support this project.
 Pay using PayPal™, Stripe™, or Bitcoins and enjoy ready-to-use packages.